-BMCC E-Learning Center has created Course Continuity and Emergency Preparedness websites with tutorials, training materials, and tools to support and prepare faculty for possible course disruption.
-It includes teaching approaches during emergencies, how to transfer an in-person course to Blackboard, how to use Zoom Web Conferencing, and other useful information.
+BMCC E-Learning Center and CETLS have created Course Continuity and Emergency Preparedness websites with tutorials, training materials, and tools to support and prepare faculty for possible course disruption.
+It includes teaching approaches during emergencies, including the Resilient Teaching workshop, how to transfer an in-person course to Blackboard, how to use Zoom Web Conferencing, and other useful information.

 CUNY sends out periodic updates on Academic Continuity–items relating to faculty and instruction are collated on the CUNY Faculty Affairs website.